Edoardopericoli/car-recognition-app/README.md

 functions to perform the main tasks of the project.
     *   __estimation.py__: In this file there are the functions for the model prediction and evaluation.
     *   __models.py__: This file contains an abstract class which identifies how the class of each new model should be set.
-Furthermore it contains two main models used to do image classification.
+It also contains the implementation of the models used in this project.
+Moreover it is possible to define custom models by implementing the Net interface.
-    *   __pipeline.py__: This file contains the main function _"run"_ which defines the flow of the train.
+    *   __pipeline.py__: This file contains the main function _run_ which defines the flow of the train.
     *   __splitter.py__: This file contains the function for the splitting of the data in train, test and validation.
     *   __utils.py__: Here are all the functions required in the different scripts.
     *   __yolo.py__: This script is necessary in the case an object location of the car and a subsequent